TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/security/fwl_exception_log.md

 Registered handler for CMBN firewall exception!
 Waiting for DMSC firewall exceptions...
 Waiting for CMBN firewall exceptions...
 Combined Firewall Exception Occured!!
-Combined Firewall Exception Occured!!
+Check TIFS logs for more details Combined Firewall Exception Occured!!
+Check TIFS logs for more details All tests have passed!!
 \endcode